Updated July 15th, 2019

 This is probably the most challenging part about SEO.

-Definitely don’t pay for backlinks, or hire someone that says they can get you ranking on page 1 within weeks.
-Those are short term black hat solutions that will hurt you in the long run.
+It might be tempting to pay for backlinks, or hire someone that says they can get you ranking on page 1 within weeks, but those are usually short term black hat solutions that will hurt you in the long run.

 I’ve seen this first hand – a client of mine wondered why a newcomer competitor was all the sudden ranking #1 for a bunch of terms in their niche.